albertotrelles/albertotrelles.github.io/README.md

 #### Techincal Skills: Stata, R, Python, Julia, LaTex

+## About Me
+I am Alberto Trelles Derteano, a 9th semester economics student at Universidad del Pacífico.
+I'm passionate about econometric theory and methods, and their applications to answer research questions in development economics.
+I currently work for Professor Manuel Barrón as a Research Assistant at the Research Center of Universidad del Pacífico (CIUP) as well as a Teaching Assistant for his class of Econometrics I.

 ## Education
 - B.S.
 Economics Candidate | Universidad del Pacífico (Jan 2020 - Present)